• Home

 Moist and Fluffy Coconut Cake

-A moist and fluffy cake topped with a sweet whipped frosting and toasted coconut shavings Moist , Fluffy cake with whipped frosting.
-Does it get any better than that?!
+A moist and fluffy coconut cake topped with a sweet whipped frosting and toasted coconut shavings served on a glass cake platter.

-I love coconut anything., so it’s no surprise that coconut cake is one of my favorite desserts.
-The cake is actually on of the most simple cakes to make.
+I love coconut anything, so it’s no surprise that coconut cake is one of my favorite desserts.
+The cake is actually one of the most simplest cakes to make.
 You basically make a white cake, then a whipped cream cheese frosting, and sprinkle sweetened coconut flakes all over the cake!
-This dessert is perfect for all holidays, and special occasions.
+This dessert is perfect for all holidays and special occasions.
 Because of the super creamy whipped cream cheese frosting, I highly recommend making this cake the day of serving!

-Give this cake a try and tell me what you think.
+Give this coconut cake a try, and tell me what you think.

-Sweet, moist white cake with a homemade whipped cream icing and shaved toasted coconut flakes
+Sweet, moist white coconut cake with a homemade whipped cream icing and shaved toasted coconut flakes served on a glass platter.

 [amd-zlrecipe-recipe:179]